Get cash from an annuity withdrawal

 What is an annuity withdrawal?

-An annuity withdrawal is when an annuity owner (a/k/a an “annuitant”) chooses to withdraw funds from his or her annuity.
-If not done properly or within permissible timelines, the annuitant can be liable for certain penalties and fees.
+An annuity withdrawal is when an annuity holder (a/k/a an “annuitant”) chooses to take money from their annuity.
+If not done properly or within allowable timelines, the annuitant can be liable for certain penalties and fees.